Taking Audiences Deep into the Fascinating World of Rare Jewels & Treasures

 Beyond Fabergé: Imperial Russian Jewelry Book Tour

 Explore the fascinating world of Romanov era jewels and treasures with noted expert Marie Betteley.
 Current topics will relate to her new acquisitions.
 Let Marie shed light on glittering treasures from the land of the Tsars and on little known Russian master jewellers and silversmiths.
-This short talk will feature new information from Marie’s forthcoming book Beyond Faberge: Imperial Russian Jewelry.
+This short talk will feature new information from Marie’s book Beyond Fabergé: Imperial Russian Jewelry.